Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Landscape Analysis of Surrogate Models

-To compare the convenience of individual features as descriptors of areas where the surrogate model $\model$ with a particular $(\modelsettings, \text{TSS})$ combination has the best performance, we use the Kolmogorov-Smirnov test (KS test) testing the equality of the distribution of values of individual features calculated on the whole $\set{D}_\text{test}$ and on only those sample sets from $\set{D}_\text{test}$ for which the $(\modelsettings, \text{TSS})$ combination leads to the lowest error ($\mse$ or $\rde$) among all tested combinations.
+To compare the suitability of individual features as descriptors, we separated areas where the surrogate model $\model$ with a particular $(\modelsettings, \text{TSS})$ combination has the best performance.
+Subseqently, we compared the distributions of each feature value on the whole $\set{D}_\text{test}$ with a distribution of each feature value of the selected part using Kolmogorov-Smirnov test (KS test) for MSE and RDE separately.
 The hypothesis of distribution equality is tested at the family-wise significance level $\alpha=0.05$ after the Holm correction.
-The resulting p-values summarized in Tables~\ref{tab:ksTable_mse_full}--\ref{table:ksTable_mse_knn} in Appendix~\ref{app:connect} and visualised in color in Figure~\ref{fig:ksFig} show significant differences in distribution among combinations of model settings and TSS method $(\modelsettings, \text{TSS})$ for the vast majority of considered features.
+The resulting p-values summarized in Tables~\suppref{S9}{23}--\suppref{S13}{27} in \suppmat{Supplementary material} and visualised in color in Figure~\ref{fig:ksFig} show significant differences in distribution among combinations of model settings and TSS method $(\modelsettings, \text{TSS})$ for the vast majority of considered features.
 Features from $\featDisp$ and $\artFeat{step\_size}{}{}{\ftCMA}$ provided the most significant differences for almost all models.
 For the GP models and the sample set leading to the lowest $\mse$, the p-values were often even below the smallest double precision number.
 These features also provided very low p-values for lmm and lq model.
 The only exception is $\artFeat{diff\_median\_02}{\trainset}{\transcma}{\ftDisp}$ providing notably higher p-values for all model settings.
-Moreover, features calculated on $\trainset$-based sample sets for TSS nearest provided in most cases higher p-values than when calculated on $\archive$-based.
+Moreover, features calculated on $\trainset$-based sample sets for \tss{nearest} provided in most cases higher p-values than when calculated on $\archive$-based.
 From the model point of view, differences of RF model settings are much lower than the rest of settings for all the tested features.
 This might suggest the lower ability to distinguish between the individual RF settings maybe due to the low performance of these settings on the dataset.
-The p-values for the $\mse$ and the $\rde$ also differ notably mainly due to the above mentioned possible values of these two error measures.
+The p-values for the $\mse$ and the $\rde$ also differ notably mainly due to the different ranges of values of these two error measures.
 As its consequence, p-values for $\mse$ more clearly suggest the distinctive power of individual features on model precision, regardless the fact that $\rde$ is more convenient for CMA-ES related problems.
 Overall, the results of the KS test have shown that there is no tested landscape feature representative for which the selection of the covariance function would be negligible for the vast majority of model settings.